quynquyn/lessons/_lessons/class2/lesson11.md

-{% include player2.html identifier="monologue" class=lesson.class lesson=page.lesson %}
+{% include player2.html identifier="monologue" class=page.class lesson=page.lesson %}
 ## Describe someone's appearance

 **Let me introduce my ex-boyfriend.
 He is Daniel.
 He is a quite handsome man.
 He is in his mid–twenties, but he looks young for his age.
 He is of medium height and well–built.
 He has a square face with brown eyes,  a straight nose and full lips.
 He has short black wavy hair.
 He looks even more attractive with his glasses.
 I've always thought he bears a striking resemblance to someone on TV.
 He cut himself climbing a tree when he was ten and he's got a scar just below his ear.
 Oh, I wish he were here.
 I miss him so such**

-{% include player2.html identifier="explanation" class=lesson.class lesson=page.lesson %}
+{% include player2.html identifier="explanation" class=page.class lesson=page.lesson %}
 ## Explanation